ycyam-oliver/Steel/README.md

 PART (i). determining if an image has defect
 ----------------------------------------------------------------------

-[1a] DenseNet_Kaiming
+[1a] DenseNet_Kaiming <br>

 Transfer learning of the DenseNet121 model with the head replaced by two fully connected layers for the binary classification (i.e. whether there is defect or not).
-Every layer of the model is trained.
+Every layer of the model is trained. <br>

-Both the validation score of the binary classification here and the private/public score in the second stage of Unet predictions are improved if Kaiming initialiozation is used.
+Both the validation score of the binary classification here and the private/public score in the second stage of Unet predictions are improved if Kaiming initialiozation is used. <br>

 Resulting (best) accuracy on<br>
-&emsp;Validation: 0.95386
+&emsp;Validation: 0.95386<br>
-&emsp;Testing (the pseudo-test set from test/train split): 0.95
+&emsp;Testing (the pseudo-test set from test/train split): 0.95<br>

-[1b] VGG
+[1b] VGG<br>

-Same as the [1a] above except VGG model is used as the backbone here.
+Same as the [1a] above except VGG model is used as the backbone here.<br>

 Although the validation score of the binary classification is improved if Kaiming initialization is used, the private/public score in the second stage of Unet predictions would drop a bit with that.
-So Kaiming iniitialization is not employed here.
+So Kaiming iniitialization is not employed here.<br>

 Resulting (best) accuracy on<br>
-&emsp;Validation: 0.90971
+&emsp;Validation: 0.90971<br>
-&emsp;Testing (the pseudo-test set from test/train split): 0.91
+&emsp;Testing (the pseudo-test set from test/train split): 0.91<br>

 PART (ii). classification of the defects and semgentation map